timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

   * The term "Director" means the Director of the United States Geological Survey.

 * #### (7) Eligible applicant
+  * The term "eligible applicant" means—

+    * (A) any State, Indian tribe, irrigation district, or water district;

+    * (B) any State, regional, or local authority, the members of which include 1 or more organizations with water or power delivery authority;

-  * The term "eligible applicant" means any State, Indian tribe, irrigation district, water district, or other organization with water or power delivery authority.
+    * (C) any other organization with water or power delivery authority; and

+    * (D) any nonprofit conservation organization, if—

+      * (i) the nonprofit conservation organization is acting in partnership with and with the agreement of an entity described in subparagraph (A), (B), or (C); or

+      * (ii) in the case of an application for a project to improve the condition of a natural feature or nature-based feature on Federal land, the entities described in subparagraph (A), (B), or (C) from the applicable service area have been notified of the project application and there is no written objection to the project.

 * #### (8) Federal Power Marketing Administration
   * The term "Federal Power Marketing Administration" means—